-Some rule changes are welcome, and these should be kept even after Covid lockdown has been lifted; service on persons whose address is unknown used to be by display in the walls of court.
-This was a token exercise.
-At least newspaper advertisement broadcast a matter to a section of the public.
-Newspaper readership is diminishing, however and the SCTS Website is a far better forum.
-It should be kept permanently for intimation to persons whose address is unknown.
+We do not agree that compulsory use of Civil Online should be retained.
+There ought to be freedom of choice.
+Some of the rule changes are sensible and should be kept even after Covid lockdown has been lifted; service on persons whose address is unknown used to be by walls of court display and it is now on the SCTS Website.
+That is a good idea and should be kept permanently.

-19. Please provide any further comments on the rules under review regarding the submission of claims through Civil Online or the API
+19. Please provide any further comments on the rules under review regarding the submission of claims through Civil Online or the API.